 OLLANTAYTAMBO is a picturesque village at the northern most end of the Sacred Valley, not too far from Machu Picchu.
 The town was named after the chief Ollanta who gained fame through his romance with the daughter of the Inka Pachakuteq - Kusi qoyllor.

 From here, Cusco obtains most of its food supplies such as fruit, vegetables and cereals.
 The region is also home to many exotic birds, whose feathers were used to adorn the royal headdress of the Incas.
-Also see Volunteer and Intern in Peru.

 The silos and storage buildings for agricultural goods can still be seen within the archeological complex of Ollantaytambo.
 The best preserved part of the site stretches from the Plaza Hanan Huakaypata to the north and is made up of a block of 15 huts, built high upon well carved lithic walls.
 The site stretches along a hill which towers over the village.
 Within the complex you can visit the Temple of the sun, the royal hall or Mañarakay, the Inkawatana and the baths of the princess.
 High up on the hill, you can marvel at six enormous stone blocks, which have been perfectly fitted into each other.
 They are part of the enigmatic “tired stones” which consist of fifty huge, rectangular stone blocks, which have been left abandoned on the way up from the quarry to the site.